xeokit/xeokit-webviewer/packages/website/articles/ifc2gltf2xgf/index.md

 <br>

 ## Step 2.
-Convert glTF and Metadata to XGF and Datamodel Files
+Convert glTF and Metadata to XGF and DataModel Files

 ---